brinnaebent/glucose-prediction/README.md

 ## Issues

 Please submit an issue!
 This was refactored ~5 years after the original paper code was written, so there may be minor discrepancies.
+Support the open source nature of this code - if you fix something, submit a PR and help everyone out :)